3 The manufacturer's submission

 3.11

 No head-to-head trials were available analysing the efficacy of tocilizumab compared with TNF-alpha inhibitors or anakinra for population 2.
-The manufacturer included data from two studies (Ruperto et al. 2007 [NCT00036374] and the ANAJIS [anakinra in patients with systemic-onset juvenile idiopathic arthritis] study) in the indirect comparison analysis.
+The manufacturer included data from 2 studies (Ruperto et al. 2007 [NCT00036374] and the ANAJIS [anakinra in patients with systemic-onset juvenile idiopathic arthritis] study) in the indirect comparison analysis.
 The NCT00036374 trial compared the TNF-alpha inhibitor infliximab with placebo in patients with juvenile rheumatoid arthritis (systemic 16%, pauciarticular 23%, polyarticular 61%) described as having a suboptimal response to methotrexate.
 Participants were from North and South America and Europe, aged between 4 and 18 years, and were randomised to infliximab (62 patients) or placebo (60 patients).
 Patients received concomitant methotrexate alongside placebo or active treatment.
 The study was a randomised double-blind placebo-controlled trial, and the primary outcome was the proportion of patients who had a paediatric ACR30 response based on JIA core outcome variables at week 14.

 3.12

 The ANAJIS trial recruited children with systemic JIA and compared anakinra with placebo.
-This was a multicentre study with 24 participants (12 in each arm) aged 2–20 years, from North America and Europe.
+This was a multicentre study with 24 participants (12 in each arm) aged 2 to 20 years, from North America and Europe.
 The study included patients whose systemic JIA had not responded to methotrexate or any of the disease-modifying anti-rheumatic drugs (DMARDs), and the protocol did not permit the administration of any DMARDs during the trial.
 The outcomes of the randomised controlled phase were reported after 1 month.
 The primary outcome was the paediatric ACR score, absence of fever and normalisation of CRP levels and erythrocyte sedimentation rate after 1 month.

 3.13